UCSDMorimotoLab/CTRoptimization/docs/_build/html/_sources/_src_docs/optimization_framework/simultaneous_optimization.rst.txt

-After the group is built, we now can solve the path optimization problem by running the optimizer and function below:
+After the group is built, we now can solve the simultaneous optimization problem by running the optimizer and function below:

 .. code-block:: python